 What could happen if I gain or lose weight after my procedure?

-How long will the results of my cosmetic surgery procedure last?
+How long do the results of cosmetic surgery last?

 What will happen if I become pregnant after my surgery?

 There is nothing wrong with becoming pregnant after cosmetic surgery.
 Having cosmetic surgery does not affect one’s ability to have children or affect the safety of pregnancy or childbirth.
 Our bodies naturally go through changes which are associated with being pregnant.
 For certain types of procedures such as liposuction or tummy tuck one’s appearance may alter significantly after having children.
 However, patients will always find that they look better than if they did not have cosmetic surgery.

 How much time do I need off after surgery?